Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Quantum transport and tight-binding analysis

-Of particular interest is the braiding of the Fermi surfaces in connection with the band structures of Fig.~\ref{fig:bandstructures}, which are useful to understand transport.
-Fig.~\ref{fig:fermisurfaces} shows the mixed-space Fermi surface of the periodically magnetized racetrack devices for energies close to the Weyl node.
-N\'eel devices show a $k_y$-symmetric braiding of the L and R chiral states, corresponding to the degenerate states in Fig.~\ref{fig:fermisurfaces} (b).
-This can be understood from the profile of $\boldsymbol{\beta}_N$ for the N\'eel case which decides the position of two Weyl nodes in $k_y-k_z$ plane.
-Additionally, this magnetization pattern generates $\mathbf{B}_N^5$ pointing along $z$ which flattens the bands in $k_y$.
-It should be noted here that these Fermi surfaces can also be interpreted as zeroth LL~\cite{grushin_inhomogeneous_weyl_2016}.
-On the other hand, for Bloch DW case, $\mathbf{B}_B^5$ rotates in $y-z$ leading to these twisted Fermi-surfaces which can also be understood as the Fermi contour of the zeroth LL shown in Fig.~\ref{fig:bandstructures} (c) where for an infinitesimal non-zero energy, $|L\rangle$ and $|R\rangle$ states are at a different radius in the $k_y-k_z$ plane.
-As a result, the $|L\rangle$ chiral states wrap around the expected position of the twisted Weyl cones, while the $|R\rangle$ chiral states wrap closely to $k_{||} = \Gamma$.
-This twisted Fermi-surface motivates analysis of the chiral anomaly and Weyl orbits with periodic real and axial magnetic fields~\cite{Peri2023}.
+Of particular interest is the distortion of the Weyl cones in connection with the band structures of Fig.~\ref{fig:bandstructures}, which are useful to understand transport.
+For all transport calculations and tight-binding modelling, we take a chemical potential $\mu = 0.1$ eV to cut through the 0th axial LL from Sec. \ref{sec:PW}, and note that henceforth $\eta$ refers to the lifetime broadening.
+Fig.~\ref{fig:fermisurfaces} plots isosurfaces of the chirality, position, and $k_{||}$-resolved local density of states (LDOS) of the periodically magnetized racetrack devices, allowing us to spatially resolve the distorted Weyl cones which construct the bulk harmonic oscillator states.
+N\'eel devices show a $k_y$-symmetric twisting of the $|L\rangle$ and $|R\rangle$ Weyl cones, corresponding to the degenerate states in Fig.~\ref{fig:fermisurfaces} (b).
+This can be understood from the profile of $\boldsymbol{\beta}_N$ for the N\'eel case which decides the position of two Weyl nodes in the $k_y-k_z$ plane.
+On the other hand, for the Bloch DW case, $\mathbf{B}_B^5$ rotates in $y-z$, twisting the Weyl cones as shown in Fig.~\ref{fig:fermisurfaces} (d) where for an infinitesimal non-zero energy, $|L\rangle$ and $|R\rangle$ states are at a different radius in the $k_y-k_z$ plane.
+We see the $|L\rangle$ chiral states wrap around the expected position of the Weyl points at $\Delta k$, while the $|R\rangle$ chiral states wrap closely to $k_{||} = \Gamma$ for our chosen $\mu$, having been lifted up in energy from Eq.~\ref{blochgammaenergies}.
+These twisted Weyl cones motivate analysis of the chiral anomaly and Weyl orbits with periodic real and axial magnetic fields (see recent insights in \cite{breitkreiz_fermi_arc_2023}).